-The City of Chemnitz International Stefan Heym Prize 2017 is awarded to the Polish writer and commentator Joanna Bator.
-The Award Committee’s decision was announced by Mayor Barbara Ludwig in October 2016.
-In accordance with tradition, the literary prize, for which the winner receives 20,000 euros, will be conferred around the time of Stefan Heym’s birthday in April 2017.
+The City of Chemnitz International Stefan Heym Prize 2017 was awarded to the Polish writer and commentator Joanna Bator on 4th April 2017 at Chemnitz Schauspielhaus.
+The Award Committee’s decision was announced by Lord Mayor Barbara Ludwig in October 2016.
+In accordance with tradition, the literary prize, for which the winner receives 20,000 euros, was conferred around the time of Stefan Heym’s birthday in April 2017.

 “The Committee greatly admired the literary quality of her work.
 I am personally looking forward very much to meeting with her because the questions that Joanna Bator addresses relate to the social issues that we encounter every day on a fundamental level.
 She deals with the interpretation of the past and present, with fractures in the lives of individuals and in whole societies, with identity, belonging and marginalisation.”